India Inc steps up for staff with special needs - Indegene challenges stereotypes surrounding differently abled employees

 At Wipro NSE 0.15 %, more than 500 employees with disability work in various roles across geographies.
 “We have employees with visual disability who play key roles in HR, managing 500-800 employees using alternate solutions.
 Similarly, we have seen employees with locomotor disabilities breaking infrastructural barriers and participating equally in all aspects of their job,” said Sunita Cherian, senior VP of corporate human resources.

-Over 70% of differently–abled employees are in roles including technical lead, architect, developer, tester, project manager and project lead.
+Over 70% of differently–abled employees are in roles including technical lead, architect, developer, If you ask Swathi TP, manager of human resources at Indegene, what she does at the company, she will tell you that she dons different hats.
+Her role involves bringing in agile methodologies into talent engagement.er, project manager and project lead.
 Infrastructure, HR systems and other key applications, support like screen readers and sign language services have been made accessible to them.

 Amazon India has more than 350 associates with hearing disability across its fulfilment centres and sorting centres.
 The company pioneered a ‘silent delivery station’ in Mumbai with Mirakle Couriers, a service partner that employs people with hearing disability.
 This station is almost completely managed by associates who have hearing disability.
 This station is almost completely managed by associates who have hearing disability.
 “We opened the second one – also in Mumbai – last year in June.
 Associates use the same technology as hearing associates, with some modification in processes to ease their delivery experience,” said Prakash Rochlani, director of last-mile delivery at Amazon India.